peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 This is the primary workflow for generating new experimental data or for resuming/repairing an interrupted experiment.
 The PowerShell entry point (`run_experiment.ps1`) calls the Python batch controller (`experiment_manager.py`), which functions as a state machine.
 It repeatedly audits the experiment's state and, if incomplete, calls `orchestrate_replication.py` to run or repair the necessary replications.
 This self-healing loop continues until the experiment is complete, at which point the manager performs a final aggregation.

-The `orchestrate_replication.py` script executes the full pipeline for a single run, which can be conceptually broken into four main stages:
+The `orchestrate_replication.py` script executes the full pipeline for a single run, which is broken into six distinct stages:

-1.  **Build Queries**: Generates all necessary query files and manifests for each trial.
+1.  **Build Queries**: Generates all necessary query files and trial manifests.
 2.  **Run LLM Sessions**: Interacts with the LLM API in parallel to get responses.
-3.  **Process & Analyze**: Parses the raw responses and runs all statistical analyses, culminating in a `replication_report.txt`.
+3.  **Process LLM Responses**: Parses the raw text responses from the LLM into structured score files.
+4.  **Analyze LLM Performance**: A unified two-part process that first calculates core performance metrics and then injects diagnostic bias metrics.
+5.  **Generate Final Report**: Assembles the final `replication_report.txt` from the analysis results and captured logs.
-4.  **Finalize Replication**: Creates the `REPLICATION_results.csv` summary, marking the run as valid.
+6.  **Create Replication Summary**: Creates the final `REPLICATION_results.csv`, marking the run as valid.

 {{grouped_figure:docs/diagrams/architecture_workflow_1_run_experiment.mmd | scale=2.5 | width=65% | caption=Workflow 1: Run an Experiment, showing the main control loop and the internal replication pipeline.}}